-Air sampling operation is expected to start in mid-2023 and will last for 12 months.
-The entire project, including equipment acquisition, site preparation, training, air sampling, and data processing, will last 2 years in total.
-A final project report will be submitted to EPA in late 2024.
+Air sampling operation will last for 12 months.
+Initially the sampling operation was planned to start in mid-2023.
+Delays occurred due to the equipment procurement process.
+As of March 2024, the sampling is expected to start in mid-2024.
+The entire project, including equipment acquisition, site preparation, training, air sampling, and data processing & reporting, will last 2 years in total.